KaiKingStreams/ShaDragon/README.md

 # ShaDragon-Bot

 The bot is in a private repositorie and this is just the readme from the bot so you can see what our bot is capable of doing.
+To start using the bot do /help to learn what the bot has to offer.

 ### <img src="https://cdn.discordapp.com/emojis/1055803759831294013.png" width="20px" height="20px"> 》Notice
 > The original source was created by [Dotwood Media](https://github.com/DotwoodMedia) and [Graphix Development](https://github.com/GraphixDevelopment).
 The source is modified and being updated by [CorwinDev](https://github.com/CorwinDev)